lverwimp/tf-lm/README.md

 If you have any questions, mail to lyan.verwimp [at] esat.kuleuven.be.

 [1] Verwimp, L., Pelemans, J., hamme, H. V., and Wambacq, P. (2017).
-Character-Word LSTM Language Models. *Proceedings of the European Chapter of the Association for Computational Linguistics (EACL)*, pages 417–427.
+Character-Word LSTM Language Models. *Proceedings of the European Chapter of the Association for Computational Linguistics (EACL)*, Valencia, Spain, pp. 417–427.

+[2] Verwimp, L., Pelemans, J., Van hamme, H. and Wambacq, P. 2018.
+Information-Weighted Neural Cache Language Models for ASR.
+In *Proceedings SLT*, Athens, Greece, pp. 756-762.